macdougt/articles/communication/software_evaluation.md

 I wanted to capture some thoughts about the evaluation of software and in particular software that can be used as part of a production system.

 At the heart of any evaluation are the requirements for the software itself keeping in mind that requirements change and usually more is expected in the future.
+The requirements may dictate the weight given to the items on the list below.

 Evaluation checklist
 --------------------

+- Fitting license
+  - license fits the requirements (e.g. LGPL may require us to share our code and that may be an issue)

+- Applicability to workforce skill set/knowledge base
+  - Does the software fit the intended users/maintainers (e.g. if the software is written in Go and requires tweaking do I have the correct knowledge base to handle the work)

 - Simple to use for user (if applicable)
   - strong documentation